BlinkUX/sequelize-mock/docs/api/sequelize.md

 [password] | String | Ignored for Mock objects, supported to match Sequelize [options] | String | Options object.
 Most default Sequelize options are ignored unless listed below.
 All, however, are available by accessing `sequelize.options`
 [options.dialect='mock'] | String | Dialect that the system will use.
 Avaible to be returned by `getDialect()` but has no other effect
+[options.autoQueryFallback] | Boolean | Flag inherited by defined Models indicating if we should try and generate results based on the query automatically
+[options.stopPropagation] | Boolean | Flag inherited by defined Models indicating if we should not propagate to the parent